A lot of customers worry about shipping livestock in the winter. We don't blame you. It's usually cold, windy, snowing, and nasty out.

 Take this package for example.
 Fedex delayed it a day and it was full of hundreds of anemones.
 Granted we lost some of them but a majority of them lived and thrived.

-No matter what season it is you shouldn't worry.
+No matter what season it is, you shouldn't worry about shipping coral livestock.

 Hope you enjoyed these Fun Facts!